 Quality Over Quantity: Better to execute three trends perfectly than seven trends poorly.
 Guests remember exceptional experiences more than extensive options.

-an for Seasonality: Many 2025 trends rely on fresh, seasonal ingredients.
+Plan for Seasonality: Many 2025 trends rely on fresh, seasonal ingredients.
 Understanding peak availability and pricing cycles prevents cost overruns and ensures optimal quality.

 Document Everything: Successful recipes, supplier contacts, cost breakdowns, and guest feedback create valuable resources for future events and menu development.